 Forms 036 and 037 and EORI

 A registered business person importing into Spain is required to submit tax register declaration forms known as forms 036 and 037.
 An EORI (Economic Operator Registration and Identification) number – that represents an entity in all customs proceedings – is also required.
-This number can be obtained by apply on the Spanish tax authority website.
+This number can be obtained by applying on the Spanish tax authority website.

 China Compulsory Certification (CCC)

-The China Compulsory Certification ensures that the contents of the shipment conform with safety and quality guidelines set out by the Chinese government.
+This ensures that the contents of the shipment conform with safety and quality guidelines set out by the Chinese government.

-Note: CCC applications can take up to 90 days to process so verify whether it’s required for your shipment as soon as possible.
+Note: CCC applications can take up to 90 days to process, so verify whether it’s required for your shipment as soon as possible.

 No Objection Certificate (NOC)